EvoEsports/EvoSC-sharp-documentation/docs/development/core/getting-started.md

 ## Booting up EvoSC#

-Go to the ``EvoSC`` directory, and run ``dotnet build`` to compile the source code. __You will need to do that every time before starting EvoSC if you modified the code__, else the changes won't apply.
+Go to the ``EvoSC`` directory, and run ``dotnet run``.
+This will compile the source code and run the Application.
+If you want to build without running use ``dotnet build`` instead.
+ __You will need to do that every time before starting EvoSC if you modified the code__, else the changes won't apply.

-If you are using the default docker-compose setup, create the ``config`` directory under ``src/EvoSC/bin/Debug/net7.0/`` and place the [example main.toml](main.toml) inside.
+If you are using the default docker-compose setup in the EvoSC# repo readme, you should be good to go and EvoSC# should be up and running!

-Then, run ``dotnet run``.
 EvoSC# is now up and running!
 Test it by connecting to the server: if there is a message with your login in the chat when connecting, everything should work.

-If not, check the terminal for errors.
+If you get any errors or using another docker-compose file you may need to edit the main.toml file in  ``EvoSC/config/main.toml`` to fit your needs or check the terminal for errors.